Team-StarGarden/express-phpify/README.md

 ### READ THIS!!

-This library will only allow accessing to paths that end with / or with .php extension,
+This library will only allow accessing to paths that end with / or with .php extension *by default*,
 If you don't want it, Set the option `redirection` to `false` (default: true)

 ## Built With